cfurrow/cookbooks.carlfurrow.com/recipes/shell/users-and-groups.md

 $ usermod -a -G nogroup nobody
 ```

-## Get the list of gruops a user belongs to
+## Get the list of groups a user belongs to

 ```sh
 $ groups nobody